Oceanlib/Superpixel-Sampling-Networks/README.md

 We build a pytorch-cuda extension layer of pair_wise_distance for Superpixel Sampling Networks, which is modified from [[SSN-Pytorch]](https://github.com/perrying/ssn-pytorch/tree/master/lib/ssn).

 ## How to Install
-1) Modified cxx_args and nvcc_args in setup.py according to your GPU version.
+1) Modify cxx_args and nvcc_args in setup.py according to your GPU version.

 2) Run "python setup.py install"